Dangers of Quitting Xanax Cold Turkey

 Understanding Xanax Dependence and Addiction

 The two main markers of physical dependence are tolerance and withdrawal.
 Tolerance is a natural process whereby the body needs more of a drug to deliver the desired effects over time.
-In the case of Xanax abuse, the desired effect is usually a Xanax high.
 Withdrawal is also a natural process.
 When a person stops taking Xanax, or significantly reduces the regular dose, the body will manifest withdrawal symptoms in response to not having the drug.
-Xanax withdrawal can be especially dangerous.
+Xanax withdrawal can be especially dangerous and even life-threatening, especially if it’s being misused in conjunction with alcohol or other CNS depressants.

-Again, addiction not only includes physical dependence but also psychological attachment.
-A person who is addicted to Xanax (in clinical terms, the person has a sedative use disorder) will demonstrate behaviors and thoughts that are disproportionately geared toward getting, using, and protecting the drug abuse.
-These types of behaviors reflect neurobiological changes in the brain; some research shows that the addicted brain may be physically altered in a way that narrows the person’s focus to getting and using drugs.
+Addiction not only includes physical dependence but also psychological attachment.
+A person who’s addicted to Xanax (in clinical terms, the person is said to have a “sedative use disorder”) will demonstrate behaviors and thoughts that are disproportionately geared toward getting, using, and protecting the drug abuse.
+These types of behaviors reflect neurobiological changes in the brain associated with repeated drug use and addiction.

 Xanax Withdrawal Symptoms

-There are numerous Xanax withdrawal symptoms, and they may be mild, moderate, or severe.
-One of the dangers inherent in any withdrawal process is that individuals never know exactly how the body will react.
-The following is an explanation of some of the known psychological symptoms associated with Xanax withdrawal (this is a partial list):
+There are numerous Xanax withdrawal symptoms, which may be mild, moderate, or severe.
+One of the dangers inherent in any withdrawal process is that individuals never know exactly how the mind or body will react.

-- Anxiety: Xanax works in the brain by binding with GABA receptors, which has the effect of calming down nerve activity; hence, the person feels relaxed.
-When Xanax abuse stops, the person may experience severe anxiety, the opposite effect.
-Further, a person who does not have the psychological tools or support network to cope with this severe anxiety may find it painful, even unbearable.
-This severe anxiety may subside over time.
+- Anxiety and panic disorders: Xanax works in the brain by enhancing the action of gamma-aminobutyric acid (GABA), an inhibitory neurotransmitter in the brain, and that leads to a reduction in panic and anxiety—hence, the person feels relaxed.
+When the body is subsequently deprived of Xanax, the person may experience severe anxiety, the opposite effect.
+Further, a person who doesn’t have the psychological tools or support network to cope with this severe anxiety may find it painful, even unbearable.

-- Inability to concentrate: There have been numerous reports of people in withdrawal not being in possession of their normal level of concentration.
+- Restlessness, agitation, and reduced concentration: There have been numerous reports of people in withdrawal not being in possession of their normal level of concentration.
 Studies show that this symptom of withdrawal may persist for weeks.

-- Depression: According to studies, it is extremely common for individuals in Xanax withdrawal to experience depression.
-There are different potential sources of this depression.
-For some, Xanax was a relief from underlying depression, the symptoms of which re-emerge when the Xanax abuse ends.
+- Depression, mood swings, and suicidal ideations: It’s extremely common for individuals in Xanax withdrawal to experience depression.
+For some, Xanax was a relief from anxiety and underlying depression, the symptoms of which re-emerge when the Xanax abuse ends.
 In other instances, the uncomfortable coexistence of all the withdrawal symptoms can cause a person to feel depressed.
+In extreme cases, the severe anxiety, stress, and nervousness that’s associated with Xanax withdrawal can trigger suicidal thinking.

-- Memory problems: Research shows that long-term Xanax use can lead to the onset of dementia.
-Relatedly, Xanax withdrawal is associated with memory problems during withdrawal.
-Typically, these problems will be reversed within a few months of beginning withdrawal.
+- Memory problems: Research shows that long-term Xanax use may carry an increased risk of dementia.
+Xanax withdrawal is associated with memory problems during withdrawal; however, these problems are typically reversed within a few months.

 - Suicidal ideations: The severe anxiety, stress, and nervousness that are associated with Xanax withdrawal can trigger suicidal thinking.
 Although this symptom will typically improve over time, a person may not have the resources and tools to effectively cope with these thoughts, which can present obvious dangers.

 - Psychosis: Even if a person has never experienced a psychotic episode, withdrawing from Xanax can lead to one.
-Essentially, the withdrawal process itself induces psychotic symptoms.
-There is a risk for psychosis particularly when a person withdraws from Xanax too quickly.
-Further,treatment needs to be tailored to the withdrawal scenario.
-General antipsychotic medication may not be effective in this context, but a qualified doctor should know how to treat psychosis associated with Xanax withdrawal.
+A person is at a higher risk for psychosis particularly when they withdraw from Xanax too quickly.

-- Convulsions: These occur when a person’s muscles very quickly and repeatedly contract and then relax.
-Convulsions are most common when a person abruptly stops taking Xanax (i.e., goes cold turkey).
-Tapering can avoid the onset of convulsions or lessen the intensity of the convulsions.
+- Seizures: Seizures are quite common when a person abruptly stops taking Xanax (i.e., goes cold turkey).
+These occur when a person’s muscles very quickly and repeatedly contract and then relax.
+Tapering can avoid seizure onset or lessen the intensity of the seizures.

-- Palpitations: A person may experience a rapid heartbeat.
+- Increased heart rate and palpitations: A person may experience a rapid heartbeat.
 It may be difficult for a person to relax and cope with this side effect, especially because it may feel like something even more severe is occurring.
 A person may not be able to distinguish between palpitations during Xanax withdrawal and the symptoms of a heart attack, which can drive up stress considerably.

 Quitting Xanax Cold Turkey vs. Medical Detox

-- Going cold turkey does not involve the recommended tapering process.
+- Going cold turkey doesn’t involve the recommended tapering process.

-- When a person goes cold turkey, the suddenness of the withdrawal may precipitate severe withdrawal symptoms.
+- When a person goes cold turkey, the sudden abruptness of withdrawal often precipiates severe and potentially life-threatening withdrawal symptoms.

-- A person may not have the personal skills or supportive network to navigate the potential discomfort, pain, or dangers that may be presented during withdrawal.
-As a result, the person is at risk of a relapse.
+- A person may not have the personal skills or supportive network to navigate the psychogical discomfort, pain, or dangers that may be presented during and after withdrawal.
+Cognitive behavioral therapy (CBT) supports the positive changes and skills an individual needs to have to succeed in overcoming their addiction.
+Without CBT, the person is at risk of a relapse.

-- The cold-turkey method does not have any of the safeguards of medical detox, including the care of professional medical staff members who are prepared for any emergencies that may arise.
+- The cold-turkey method doesn’t have any of the safeguards of medical detox, including the care of professional medical staff members who are prepared and ready for any emergencies that may arise.

-As the National Institute on Drug Abuse notes, there is a 40-60 percent relapse rate for substance abuse.
-This statistic can be considered a reflection of the reality of recovery for some.
-Since relapse is a possibility, medical detox from Xanax can be seen as a way of making a concerted effort to effectively taper off this drug.
-On the other hand, going cold turkey, considering all its inherent problems, seems to run headlong into the possibility of a relapse.
-While a person is not forced to remain in a medical detox program, the ongoing supervision and care available create an incentive to complete the program.
-The cold-turkey approach simply does not have this safeguard in place.
+As the National Institute on Drug Abuse notes, there’s a 40–60% relapse rate for substance abuse.
+Since relapse is a possibility, medical detox from Xanax—with it’s ongoing supervision, care and support—can be seen as a way of making a concerted effort to effectively taper off this drug.
+On the other hand, going cold turkey without the oversight and safeguard of the medical detox staff, seems to run headlong into the possibility of a relapse.